 The Atlantic coast of South Carolina is home to a culture and language that has faded away in many places, but nevertheless continues to thrive far from mainstream American culture in both place and time.

 Linguistic anthropologists have posited that “Gullah” is a mutation of “Angola,” while “Geechee” may refer to the Kissi people of Sierra Leone and Liberia, which provides some clues as to the exact origins of the Gullah.
-The Gullah people also have their own language, an English creole with many words and phrases adopted from a number of West African tongues such as Yoruba, Wolof, and Fon.
+The Gullah people also have their own way of speaking, an English creole with many words and phrases adopted from a number of West African languages such as Yoruba, Wolof, and Fon.
 In the 16th and 17th centuries, enslaved people came from an extremely diverse mix of ethnicities and cultures, and the development of a creole language was essential for communication.
 Many believe that the Gullah language is the most accurate reflection of the vernacular used by enslaved people in America.

 Visitors can also witness traditional Gullah ceremonies and listen to village storytellers.
 Near the starting point of the tour is the Coastal Discovery Museum, which also features Gullah presentations and performances year round.
 An annual Gullah culture festival is also held on Hilton Head Island in February.